PutraZakaria/PutraZakaria/README.md

 <h1 align="center">Hi 👋, I'm Putra Zakaria Muzaki</h1>
-<h3 align="center">A passionate frontend developer from Indonesia.
-I have a strong interest in building user-friendly and visually appealing websites.
-With a solid foundation in HTML, CSS, JavaScript, and experience working with frameworks like Bootstrap, Tailwind, and Laravel, I am dedicated to improving my skills and staying updated with the latest web development trends.
-Currently, I am learning about React JS to enhance my ability to create dynamic and efficient web applications and Flutter to build cross-platform mobile applications efficiently.</h3>
+<h3 align="center">A passionate front-end developer with a strong interest in building user-friendly and visually appealing websites.
+With a solid foundation in HTML, CSS, and JavaScript, along with experience in frameworks like Bootstrap, Tailwind, and Laravel, I am committed to continuously improving my skills and staying up-to-date with the latest web development trends.
+Currently, I am learning React JS to enhance my ability to create dynamic and efficient web applications, and Flutter to build cross-platform mobile applications effectively.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">